Metu-O/Feature-Selection-Qiime2-/README.md

 Run feature selection python files (follow comments in codes for more information)
 1. Naive_Bayes_Parameters.py contains code that runs the naive bayes classifier with no feature selection using qiime2 q2-classifier recommended parameters.
-2. Univariate_Feature_Selection_Chi2.py contains code that runs the classifier with univariate feature selection, specifically sklearn's chi2 method.
-3. Univariate_Feature_Selection_F_Classif.py contains code that runs the classifier with univariate feature selection, specifically sklearn's f_classif method.
-4. Univariate_Feature_Selection_MI_Classif.py contains code that runs the classifier with univariate feature selection, specifically sklearn's mutual_info_classif method.
-5. SelectFromModel_MultinomialNB.py contains code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the MultinomialNB estimator.
+2. SelectFromModel_MultinomialNB.py contains code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the MultinomialNB estimator.
-6. SelectFromModel_RandomForest.py code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the RandomForestClassifier estimator.
+3. SelectFromModel_RandomForest.py code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the RandomForestClassifier estimator.
-7. SelectFromModel_SDG.py code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the stochastic gradient descent (SDG) estimator.
+4. SelectFromModel_SDG.py code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the stochastic gradient descent (SDG) estimator.

 # Evaluate method accuracy